Are you a young person who…

-Peer Education is a comprehensive 40-hour training program for young people ages 14 to 18.
+A PPMI peer educator is responsible for serving as a confidential, non-judgmental resource for peers on sexuality and reproductive health, providing accurate information and referrals, serving as a sexual health information resource to youth in their communities through one-on-one interactions, presentations in schools and in the community, and other PPMI events as assigned.
+Peer educators go through a mandatory 40-hour training and attend weekly meetings.
 The curriculum is interactive and thought provoking, covering such topics as self-esteem, relationships, substance misuse, sexuality, sexual orientation, anatomy, violence prevention, diversity, contraception, sexually transmitted infections, and communication.
 The program gives teens the tools to make responsible choices and share accurate information with family and friends.

 Peer Education uses a balanced and comprehensive approach that presents all the facts and encourages critical thinking.
 Young people learn to define and verbalize their own values and gain the ability to set their own boundaries within relationships.
-As one peer educator put it on a feedback survey, "Peer Education opened up my eyes to the pressures I face and the facts I can get to stay safe and healthy."
+As one peer educator put it, "Peer Education opened up my eyes to the pressures I face and the facts I can get to stay safe and healthy."